Jojoooo1/spring-boot-api/README.md

 significantly improve their development process, enabling them to focus on creating business logic and crafting application-specific features.

-This documentation, provide a comprehensive details on the various endpoints, each addressing different aspects of a SaaS business:
+This documentation, provide a comprehensive details on the various API, each addressing different aspects of a SaaS business:

 - **Platform**: API dedicated to client-facing applications, typically accessed through frontend